Postgraduate Physiology is enjoyable and rewarding.

 Decide which projects you would like to be considered for (you can nominate three at the most) and which qualification you would like to apply for.

-Fill in an application form and flow chart outlining 400-level entry to physiology postgraduate study, and hand it in to the Physiology Administration Office, G38 by 23 November 2018.
+Fill in an application form which includes an outline of 400-level entry to physiology postgraduate study, and hand it in to the Physiology Administration Office, G38 by 22 November 2019.
 Late applications may be considered if there are projects still available, however, there is generally a waiting list for the more popular projects.

 Application form (PDF format, 204KB)